 Details of your usage of the service is accessed by the car park location operators using either our management reporting functions or by secure electronic data transfer, depending on the requirements of the operator.

 It is important to understand that you are a customer of the car park location operator (be this a Local Authority or privately owned parking provider) in the same way that you are a valued customer of Chipside and the MiPermit service and its partners.
 Your name and address may be passed to those parties as part of good systems governance.

 We want to ensure that you are comfortable with the use of your data.
 If you need to speak to us about your data, please email or telephone.
 We will be pleased to help.

 Transfers of Data Outside Europe

 We are required to take steps to satisfy ourselves that any country outside the EEA gives adequate data protection rights to you, before transferring your information to any country outside the European Economic Area (EEA).
-The EEA currently comprises of the EU countries and Norway, Iceland and Liechtenstein.
 Countries outside the EEA may not give the same level of protection to your information as those within the EEA.
 Our website is hosted in the UK and we do not transfer outside the EEA any information submitted by you through the site.
 However, we do currently allow you to access your account worldwide from many devices including mobile devices.